zdillondavidson/CSC212ADTR/README.md

 ### Rubric and Reflection (=15)

-You must include a PDF file in your submission that identifies the grade you expect on this assignment based on what you completed.
+You must fill out a Google Form to indicate the parts of the assignment that you have attempted.

 In addition, you will write 10 statements of either:
  - Accomplishments: things that you understand much better now.